office equipments

 The first tax deduction that all freelancers need to make sure they used is the self-employment tax deduction.
 With W2 jobs, this employment tax is split between the employee and the company.
 A self-employed or a freelancer needs to be well-versed on the deductions they are paying, most especially during tax season.

-Because freelancers are self-employed, they act as both the employer and the employee.
+Because freelancers are self-employed, they act as both employers and employees.
 Therefore, they are essentially paying this tax twice.
+A deduction allows you to deduct the employer’s portion of your self-employment tax.

 Importantly, this deduction is only going to impact your income tax.
 It is a good idea to work with a tax professional, such as an accountant or the team from TaxSlayer, to make sure you are claiming this deduction appropriately.